Chartiers Custom Pet Cremation 2019 Tribute Scroll

 We were initially going to use a piece of music either Deb or I would create or something we could find on the internet, but Deb knew a musician who agreed to compose original music for the production and we use it each year.

 I have to warn you, get some tissues ready.
 It’s not sad, simply very moving to see these everyday pet photos and read the words of the families, sharing this experience even virtually.
 After watching it repeatedly in the past few weeks you’d think I’d be a little bit immune to it, but when I take a little break and watch it again, off I go sprouting tears.

-I am a speaker at the event each year, and I often add my tributes to the mix, although this year I was so consumed with my remarks I forgot.
+I am a speaker at the event each year, and I often add my tributes to the mix, but had no losses this year.

 To view the Tribute Scrolls

 From 2012 forward, Scrolls are an MP4 movie while prior years’ Scrolls are Flash slideshows and can be seen on the Chartiers Custom Pet Cremation website.

 You can imagine compiling and creating this presentation is very emotional for me, reading back through all the tributes and looking at all those photos, but each year I work my way through it without tears until it’s pretty much all done and then I have a good cry while I watch it.

 Please feel free to post any comments about the Tribute Scroll here.
 We’d love to hear what you think.

 Also read my essays and articles on Pet Loss.

 Gifts featuring cats you know!
 Visit Portraits of Animals